KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

 \subsection{The von Mises-Fisher distribution}

-The von Mises-Fisher distribution (vMF) is a probability distribution on the \emph{d}-dimensional unit sphere $\mathbb{S}^{d-1}$, which has the density function presented as follows \citep{mardia2009directional}:
+The von Mises-Fisher distribution (vMF) is a probability distribution on the \emph{d}-dimensional unit sphere $\mathbb{S}^{d-1}$, which has the density function defined as follows~\cite{mardia2009directional}:

-where $\epsilon \in \mathbb{S}^{d-1}$ is the mean direction, $\kappa \in \mathbb{R}^{+}$ is the concentration parameter, and $I_v$ denotes the modified Bessel function of the first kind at order $v$ \citep{temme1996special}.
-The distribution of samples is uniform on the sphere when $\kappa=0$ and more concentrated around the mean direction $\epsilon$ when $\kappa$ becomes greater.
-An illustration of this property is given in Fig.\ref{fig:vmf}.
-Thus, we hypothesize that samples in easy learning classes are scattered around their centers and produce high concentration values.
-In contrast, hard learning classes contain noisy or samples having a high variance in terms of facial angles, ages and resolutions resulting in varying concentration values.
+where $\epsilon \in \mathbb{S}^{d-1}$ is the mean direction, $\kappa \in \mathbb{R}^{+}$ is the concentration parameter and $I_v$ denotes the modified Bessel function of the first kind at order $v$ \cite{temme1996special}. {Thus, the vMF distribution is a common distribution for directional statistics because it models data that is distributed around a mean direction.} The distribution of samples is uniform on the sphere when $\kappa=0$, while {they are} more concentrated around the mean direction $\epsilon$ as $\kappa$ increases.
+An illustration of this behavior is provided in Fig.\ref{fig:vmf}, where the red-colored class with the highest concentration has its samples located much closer to its centroid, while the samples in the yellow-colored class are scattered almost uniformly resulting in the smallest concentration. {In other words, the higher the concentration parameter, the more tightly the projections are clustered around the mean direction. } Thus, we hypothesize that samples in the classes that are easier to learn are scattered around their centers and produce high concentration values.
+In contrast, the opposite classes, where the classes are difficult to learn contain noise or samples having a high variance in terms of facial angles, ages, and resolutions, result in lower concentration values.

-To approximate the value of concentration parameter from a set of $n$ observation samples, \cite{banerjee2005clustering} propose a simple approximation which follows the maximum likelihood estimation method , and is given by:
+To approximate the value of the concentration parameter from a set of $n$ observation samples, referred to as its population, we adopt a method proposed by Banerjee et al.~\cite{banerjee2005clustering} that follows the maximum likelihood estimation method, and it is given by: